cmhoftyzer253/RISC-V-CPU/README.md

 * **Interrupts:** Supports software, timer, local counter overflow, and a gateway for 8 external interrupts.

 ## Current Status: Verification & IP Integration
 I am currently focused on IP integration and verification of the core.
-While I've written directed testbenches for individual modules, this is not sufficient for a project of this complexity.
-I am learning more about verification and developing a testbench setup that will cover:

-* **Block Level:** Verification of individual modules.
-* **Integration:** Verification of key interfaces such as Fetch $\leftrightarrow$ I-Cache, Memory $\leftrightarrow$ D-Cache, PLIC $\leftrightarrow$ Trap Controller.
-* **System Level:** Running full test suites to ensure correct behavior for I, M, and privileged instructions.
+I'm writing UVM testbenches for each module, and after each module has been verified, I plan to use a RISC-V test suite to ensure the entire core is working properly.

 ## Roadmap & Next Steps
 I view this as a long-term project with the goal of emulating as closely as possible the features and architecture of a commercial CPU/SoC.
 There are several features and design improvements I plan to work on next: